 We are proud to be able to grow the Championship and know that through the hard work and dedication of many involved over the years we will be allowed to expand beyond our current scope of activities to include teaching, support teaching institutions, endowments at various universities, and many other activities that promote the fiddle and fiddle music.

-The Board of Directors for the corporation are: Howard Harris, Chairman; Ed Carnes, Vice-Chairman; Lisa LaFortune, Gayla Tanaka-Bollinger, Crystal Plohman, Charlie Smith, Bobby Taylor are all votong Directors.
+The Board of Directors for the corporation are: Howard Harris, Chairman; Ed Carnes, Vice-Chairman/Treasurer; Michele Mize, Secretary; Lisa LaFortune, Gayla Tanaka-Bollinger, Crystal Plohman, Charlie Smith, Bobby Taylor, Bob Gardner, and Charlie Walden are all voting Directors.